-__Excess investigates the large amounts of food going to waste in urban centers and creatively employs new tactics to divert food from landfill and back to people to consume or compost.
+__Excess looks at the large amounts of food going to waste in urban centers and employs new tactics to divert food from landfill and back to people to consume or compost.

-Artists Ricardo Miranda Zuñiga and Brooke Singer transformed a quadcycle into a mobile bodega and composting machine.
-They are partnering with select businesses (e.g. markets, coffee shops, restaurants) to rescue food that would otherwise go to landfill.
-This is a free & temporary service to help reduce food waste and associated costs in exchange for a commitment from the participating businesses to improve their food waste practices.
-After pick up, the edible food is distributed in public space like a park.
-The non-edible food goes into the bike’s compost barrel (that spins as the biker pedals!) and is transported to our community garden.
-We will work with the business to identify long-term solutions.
+Artists Ricardo Miranda Zuñiga and Brooke Singer transformed a quadcycle into a mobile bodega & composting machine.
+Edible food is redistributed in public space like a park while non-edible food goes into the bike’s compost barrel (that spins as the biker pedals) and is transported to a compost garden.

 __New York City spends over a million dollars a day trucking residential waste out of the city and 20-50% of that is typically organic matter.
-What can we do to move our city closer to a future in which edible food gets eaten, organic waste is turned into energy-rich compost, compost is used to bio-remediate contaminated lots, empty lots are transformed into food producing gardens and the resulting, dramatic savings for the city can be redistributed to improve (_you fill in the blank_) programs.
+Can we get our city closer to a future in which edible food gets eaten, organic waste is turned into energy-rich compost, compost is used to bio-remediate contaminated lots, empty lots are transformed into food producing gardens and the resulting, dramatic savings for the city can be redistributed to improve (_you fill in the blank_) program?

 __Contact: INFO at EXCESSNYC dot ORG